cabaletta/baritone/FEATURES.md

 And finally `GoalComposite`. `GoalComposite` is a list of other goals, any one of which satisfies the goal.
 For example, `mine diamond_ore` creates a `GoalComposite` of `GoalTwoBlocks`s for every diamond ore location it knows of.

+# Troubleshooting
+If using baritone through the Impact client, be sure to use [.b] at the beginning of the command if it doesn't seem to be working w/o it.

+See <a href="https://github.com/cabaletta/baritone/issues">issues</a> for more.

 # Future features
 Things it doesn't have yet